 From village halls to stately homes, festivals and arts centres, we work with partners and venues to screen a rich programme of cinema, from the latest homegrown independent films, to silver screen classics, arthouse favourites, Hollywood hits, world cinema gems and films for younger audiences.

-Cine North in Yorkshire is delivered by the National Media Museum in Bradford, with the support of Blaize.
-Cine North in Cumbria is delivered by the National Media Museum in partnership with Eden Arts and Arts Out West.
+Cine North in Yorkshire is delivered by the National Science and Media Museum in Bradford, with the support of Blaize.
+Cine North in Cumbria is delivered by the National Science and Media Museum in partnership with Eden Arts and Arts Out West.
 Cine North strategic partner of Film Hub North, part of the BFI Film Audience Network, supported by Lottery Funding through BFI Neighbourhood Cinema.
 The project in Cumbria has additional support from Eden District Council and The Copeland Community Fund.

 Eden Arts is one of the North’s leading artist-led organisations.
 Based in Cumbria, Eden Arts has been operating for over 20 years and creates projects around mass participation, local distinctiveness and digital engagement. www.edenarts.co.uk